 The second part of the training is either a live 1 hour online interactive session for those needing Tier 1, or, a 1-day face to face training for people who require Tier 2.

-Yes.
+There is a focus on lived experience and the underpinning principle is “nothing about us, without us”.
 Tier 2 training incorporates the perspectives of individuals with learning disabilities and autism, some of whom are co-trainers.

 The cost of Oliver McGowan training varies depending on the tier and delivery method.
 Tier 1 is free for the online component through Health Education England’s eLearning.
 For Tier 2, the cost for a single session accommodating up to 30 participants can be around £900 (excluding VAT).